rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 of deploying localised responses to the pandemic.
 The use of such measures is now a central component of the government’s approach to managing the spread of COVID-19.
-However, it remains challenging to accurately measure the disease’s reproduction rate - the R number - at a local level: the ability to estimate R diminishes with reduced transmission, and transmission reduces as disease numbers drop as they tend to when we focus on smaller local regions.
+However, it remains challenging to accurately measure the disease’s reproduction rate - the $R$ number - at a local level: the ability to estimate $R$ diminishes with reduced transmission, and transmission reduces as disease numbers drop as they tend to when we focus on smaller local regions.